elizaos-plugins/plugin-admin/README.md

 When adding new admin actions:
 1. Create action in `src/actions/`
-2. Check admin privileges in validate & handler
+2. Check admin status in validate & handler
 3. Use proper ElizaOS database methods (not raw SQL)
 4. Add comprehensive examples
 5. Update this README